GENIUS Art raises public awareness to take action on global environmental problems and solutions.

 Photojournalistic, documentary, experimental, or expressive, photography in all of its machinations can be used to inspire, inform, motivate, and otherwise provide the viewer with a distinct experience related to environmental issues.
 GENIUS photography encompasses a wide variety of artwork which uses the environment and all its many aspects, including human impacts on nature, which is a lot more realistic and more in accordance to what we see around us, as their subject.

-GENIUS photography should (but not limited to) express the way natural systems respond and do not respond with the environmental issues, express a sense of frustration about the world we live in, express changes society made through construction, pollution and land-management policies, and express actions of moments within cities, human environment, and nature to raise awareness.
+GENIUS photography should (but not limited to) express the way natural systems respond and do not respond with the environmental issues, express a sense of frustration about the world we live in, express changes society made through construction, pollution, and land-management policies, and express actions of moments within cities, human environment, and nature to raise awareness.
+Sometimes, simple photos, such as green coming out of a concrete wall or road can be an inspiration.
+For professional examples of environmental photography, please visit these websites for award-wining projects: 2018_photos and 2016 _photos

 ART | Poster Design

-A GENIUS poster should motivate to think differently about the things that people may be learning or doing about environment, should aim to create a behavioral change regarding environmental problems (local or global) such as global warming, water (pollution or usage), air pollution or quality, waste management (reduce, reuse, and recycle), energy, etc. For professional examples, please visit "Environmental Awareness Posters."
+A GENIUS poster should motivate to think differently about the things that people may be learning or doing about environment, should aim to create a behavioral change regarding environmental problems (local or global) such as global warming, water (pollution or usage), air pollution or quality, waste management (reduce, reuse, and recycle), energy, etc. It can be created digitally or any form of painting (including pencil).
+90% or more of the artwork must be created by the student artist.
+For professional examples, please visit "Environmental Awareness Posters" or "environment awareness campaign" or "others"

 GENIUS ART | RULES

-- Application: Art projects (except Short Film) can be prepared and submitted by only one student.
-Short Film projects can be prepared and submitted by two students.
+- Application: Art projects can be prepared and submitted by only one student.

-- Application: All imagery must be your own work.
+- Application: All imagery and art must be your own work.

 - Application: File names must be in English characters.

-- At the Fair: Printed art work (for poster art, photography, and satirical illustration projects) must be 18 x 24 inches to be displayed at the GENIUS Olympiad.
+- Printed artwork (for poster art and photography projects) must be 18 x 24 inches to be displayed at the GENIUS Olympiad.
 GENIUS will provide a black foam board of 22x28 inches for all artwork display.

-- At the fair: Students are allowed to make changes and improve their projects between application and fair presentation.
+- Students are allowed to make improvements on their projects between application and fair presentation.

-- At the Fair: Read Finalist guide under rules for more information.
+- Read the Finalist guide for more information.

 GENIUS Art | Judging Criteria